hydroshare/hs-docker-irods/README.md

 Validating [/etc/irods/host_access_control_config.json]...
 Success
 Validating [/etc/irods/database_config.json]...
 Success
 *** Create User: docker-irods ***
+...
+*** docker run idrop-web as irods-idrop *** abc0d1f72d2bf8c600434e223b2b18d8b5b19fc96d945ecc90cd233d9bcc50a4
 *** FINISHED SCRIPT run-docker-irods.sh ***
 ```

+If run using the default configuration as defined by the example you would be able to verify your install by using a browser and navigating to [http://localhost:8080/idrop-web2/](http://localhost:8080/idrop-web2/), and Sign in as:

+- user: **hsproxy**
+- pass: **proxywater1**

-If run using the default configuration you would be able to verify your install by using `docker exec` to get into the running **irods-icat** container and check the status using the **irods** administrative user.
+You can also use `docker exec` to get into the running **irods-icat** container and check the status using the **irods** administrative user.

 ```
 $ docker exec -ti irods-icat /bin/bash